aidalinfo/super-coder-mcp/README.md

 ## License

-This MCP server is licensed under the MIT License.
-This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
-For more details, please see the LICENSE file in the project repository.
+This MCP server is licensed under the MIT License and is developed by Aidalinfo (https://aidalinfo.fr).
+You are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.